vsespb/mt-aws-glacier/README.md

 * Upload from STDOUT
 * Some integration with external world, ability to read SNS topics
 * Simplified distribution for Debian/RedHat
+* Split code to re-usable modules, publish on CPAN

 ## Planed next version features